 Shaving is a chore every morning so start the day right and make it worthwhile.
 Find a scent that makes you happy to be up and heading to work.
 Many shaving soaps go for old fashioned scents like bay rum and sandalwood so consider if you want this or a fresher menthol scent like Proraso.

 If you have a particular aftershave you like to wear then you may want to go for a soap with very little scent so you don’t end up clashing.
-On the other hand many of these brands like Taylors of Old Bond Street offer aftershaves and eau de toilettes to match their shaving soap scents.
+On the other hand many of these brands like Taylor of Old Bond Street offer aftershaves and eau de toilettes to match their shaving soap scents.

 Types of Shaving Soap

 Shaving soaps come in three different consistencies; a hard soap, a cream soap, and something the shaving community fondly calls a “croap”, which is between a cream and a soap.
-Croaps are also commonly referred to as Italian style soaps.
+Croaps are also commonly referred to as Italian-style soaps.